tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

     * Write: UTF-8, Latin-1
 * Undo & redo and detailed undo control.
 * Auto-completion (column-specific)
+* Formula parser (since 1.9.0)
+    * Cell content can be evaluated as formula, replaces cell content.
+Available from context menu and with shortcut Alt+C.
+* Content generation
-* Content generation: most of C++11 defined random number distribution available (since 1.1.0)
+    * Most of C++11 defined random number distribution available (since 1.1.0)
+    * Formula-based generation with ability to refer to other cells (since 1.8.0)
+        * When build with C++17 support, most of [C++17 mathematical special functions](https://en.cppreference.com/w/cpp/numeric/special_functions) can be used in formulas (since 1.9.0)
+        * Supports formatting values as dates (since 1.9.0)

 ## Tips